313. Moe Baby Blues

 (originally aired May 11, 2003)

-The end of the second act is where shit gets serious, when Marge seemingly accidentally mows down Homer with her car, and from that point does things to hurt him still, like spill hot soup on him and kick his cane over.
-Homer suspects that she secretly hates him, to which she explodes at her husband, saying she hates him.
-This is an unbelievably serious situation to spring so late into the episode, but off we go to a marriage counselor.
-This basically encapsulates the later season mentality: the counselor had asked Homer to write down the most important people in his life, and Homer has written himself down three times.
+The end of the second act is where shit gets serious, when Marge “accidentally” mows down Homer with her car, and from that point on, continues to do things to hurt him, like spill hot soup on him and kick his cane over.
+Homer suspects that she secretly hates him, to which she finally explodes at her husband, saying she does in fact hate him.
+This is an unbelievably serious situation to spring so late into an episode, but off we go to a marriage counselor.
+This basically encapsulates the later season mentality: the counselor asks Homer to write down the most important people in his life, and Homer has written himself down three times.
 Remember the Homer that would do anything for the sake of his family?
 The Homer that not only loved Marge with all his heart, but knew that he doesn’t really deserve her?
 Well that Homer is long gone, his wife and kids are now like his roommates, or potential pawns in his zany schemes.
 Marge is understandably upset (“I care so much about you, Homer, but I’m not even on your list!”)
-It’s kind of heartbreaking, and this whole thing just kind of opens the floodgates of thinking of all the shit that’s happened over the past five years that she’s had to put up with.
-But hey, we literally have four minutes and change left, so Homer can make one big romantic gesture to make everything okay.
+It’s kind of heartbreaking, and this whole thing kind of opens the floodgates of thinking about all the shit that’s happened over the past five years that she’s had to put up with.
+But hey, we literally have a few minutes left, so Homer can make one big romantic gesture to make everything okay.
 What is it?
-A big fancy backyard banquet, with special appearance by Jackson Browne, which makes as much sense as Marge being able to get Weird Al a few shows ago.
-And even when Homer is singing his make-up song to Marge, he mentions how they should have sex, something that he would like.
+A big fancy backyard banquet, with special appearance by Jackson Browne, which makes as much sense as Marge being able to get “Weird Al” a few episodes ago.
+And even when Homer is singing his make-up song to Marge, he mentions how they should have sex, something that he would enjoy.
 His whole mentality for the ending feels more like him trying to cover his ass more than realizing what he’s done wrong and wanting to make amends with his wife.
 The episode is pretty cringe inducing leading up to the final act, but then dives into depressing territory after that.
-You realize how far Homer has fallen that one of the core elements of the show, one that really helps elevate his character for just being a dumb oafish boob, that he loves his wife and will do anything for her, is tossed around and played with callously.
+You realize how far Homer has fallen that one of the core elements of the show, one that really helps elevate his character from just being a dumb oafish boob, that he loves his wife and will do anything for her, is tossed around and played with callously.
 It’s about as sour an ending as it sounds.
 One of the worst third acts in the history of the series.

 Tidbits and Quotes

-– I actually like some of the aquarium stuff at the beginning: the irate tour guide, showing that sea lions feed off of the food left behind by documentary crewmen, fish being held in little baggies while their habitat is being cleaned, and while Bart horsing around in the aquarium itself is kind of hokey and dumb, I was surprisingly fine with it, seeing it as a callback to one of the old Tracey Ullman shorts.
+– I like some of the aquarium stuff at the beginning: the irate tour guide, showing that sea lions feed off of the food left behind by documentary crewmen, fish being held in little baggies while their habitat is being cleaned, and while Bart horsing around in the aquarium itself is kind of hokey and dumb, I was surprisingly fine with it, seeing it as a callback to one of the old Tracey Ullman shorts.

-– We’ve established at this point that Homer goes and gets drunk in the mornings instead of going to work, but this time for some reason he was out picking out a video, where he got stuck in a feedback loop watching a comedy and a drama in the store at the same time.
+– We’ve established at this point that Homer goes and gets drunk in the mornings instead of going to work, but this time, for some reason, he was out picking out a video, where he got stuck in a feedback loop watching a comedy and a drama in the store at the same time.
 It’s a sequence the writers seem to think is a lot funnier than it actually is.

 – Lindsay Naegle appears from nowhere to get Homer a cell phone.
 I get this is supposed to be her thing, but when she showed up on top of the ramp at the end of “Barting Over,” it was just getting goddamn ridiculous.
 And normal characters are starting to do it too, so it’s just whoever we need for what scene, just have them show up.